-In some positive news, the UK jobs market is currently experiencing a growing need for recruiters.
+The UK jobs market is currently experiencing a growing need for recruiters and their skills.

 The disparity in the gap between demand and supply has the market scrambling for the best talents.
 For those interested in stepping into recruiting or experienced recruiters who want to launch their recruitment start-up – there has never been a time like now.

 Business confidence across the UK took a hard hit as we began 2021 with the third national lockdown.
 As the last of the restrictions eased, there was a more optimistic outlook and confidence in the economy.

 Open businesses and the return of market confidence have led to rising demand for staff in every sector.
 The latest REC report notes that perm placements saw a sharp increase in June while the temp billings surge was the fastest in its survey history.

 So, with UK businesses on a hiring spree, the need for recruiters has also increased alongside the demand for new employees in various sectors.

 A part of this active recruiter demand is to fill the gap left by staff who had to be laid off.

 The global outbreak hit the recruitment industry particularly hard with many recruiters furloughed or made redundant in 2020.
 Many small recruitment agencies had to shut up shop.